adbtzmi/Project-Proposal/README.md

    - View detailed information about each club.

 3. **User Management (Model):**
-   - Add, edit, and delete users (administrators, club leaders, members).
+   - Add, edit, and delete user.
    - View detailed information about each user.

 4. **Application Management (Model):**